CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ### LESSON 2: SQL INJECTION

 So, our hotel has a shady new guest.
-Let's say that we have a react API on top which uses the APIs we're building - users won't use the APIs directly but they can just fire up postman and use them if they want.
+Let's say that we have a react frontend on top which uses the APIs we're building - users won't use the APIs directly but they can just fire up postman and use them if they want.